 There is a reason not to plan your weekends in Budapest.
 Budapest hosts most festivals than weeks of the year!
 We have to admit, Hungarians know how to celebrate.

 Here you can check all the official events in Budapest.

 Check also 29 places that prove that Budapest a stunning city in Europe .

-Download our best secrets of Budapest: it includes a spa, a local restaurant and a green park to relax.
+Check out our favorite fun things to do in Budapest: it includes a spa, a local restaurant and a green park to relax.

 Don’t leave Budapest if you did not ticked the following things: